magenta-aps/osdatascanner/docs/decision-history.md

 is processed normally regardless of whether it has been seen before.
 Duplicate detection only collects statistics.

-When `CHECK_DUPLICATION` is enabled, the worker computes a BLAKE2b hash of the full contents of each file after processing it.
+When `CHECK_DUPLICATION` is enabled, the worker, by default, computes a BLAKE2b hash of the full contents of each file after processing it.
+This is done through the `content_identifier` property now present on `Resource`s which should be overwritten, whenever hashing is not desired such as on emails.
 BLAKE2b was chosen over alternatives such as SHA-256 for performance, while still providing strong collision resistance for non-adversarial use cases.

 Full-file hashing is used rather than partial hashing (e.g. hashing only the